waydabber/BetterDisplay/README.md

 - Enable Night Shift for your TV!
 - Change the resolution easily with a slider!
 - Define favorite resolutions and reach them via the app menu, resolution slider or keyboard shortcuts. *
-- Protect display configuration, forbid auto-switch to VRR etc. *
+- Protect display configuration (resolution, refresh rate/VRR, rotation, color profile). *
+- Auto switch color profile for SDR and HDR modes. *
 - Use headless Macs (servers) with any resolution and HiDPI mode for remote access.
 - Create Picture in Picture window for any real display or virtual screen (dummy). *
 - Redirect your display's contents (real or virtual) to an other screen via streaming. *